-India has never been the same, and yet it was to witness a new change as India was now Corporate Indiato be a home for the Europeans as well.
-Since the time India was discovered by Vasco da Gama of Portugal in 1498, the Europeans had been hearing of the famous south Indian spices, muslin and many other stuffs, which allured them to establish their market in India.
-The Portuguese were the first one to establish themselves in Goa in the first half of the 16th century.
-Later in the 17th century, the Italians, British, French and Dutch, who came to India basically for trade, started taking advantage of the disunity among the Indians and tried to establish their imperial colonies in India.
-In the mean time, all these European companies faced a tough competition from each other, and the British emerged as a winner by the end of the 18th century.
+Since the time Vasco da Gama of Portugal discovered India in 1498, the Europeans had been hearing of the famous south Indian spices, muslin, and many other kinds of stuff, which allured them to establish their market in India.
+The Portuguese were the first ones to establish themselves in Goa in the first half of the 16th century.
+Later in the 17th century, the Italians, British, French, and Dutch, who came to India basically for trade, started taking advantage of the disunity among the Indians and tried to establish their imperial colonies in India.
+In the meantime, all these European companies faced tough competition from each other, and the British emerged as a winner by the end of the 18th century.

-After conquering over their counter parts, the British now looked forward to consolidate their position in India and having seen the disunity among the Indian kings, they started Delhi Metro Traindefeating them one by one,and soon controlled over the power of India.
-Soon after the British EastIndia company started ruling over India, they exploited the Indians somuch that a famous revolt in 1857 took place against them, often calledas the first war of Indian independence under the leadership of Rani Laskshmi bai (Jhansi), the Muhghal ruler Bahadur Shah Zafar (Delhi), Tatya Tope(Maharashtra) and Veer Kunwar Singh (Bihar).
+After conquering their counterparts, the British now looked forward to consolidating their position in India.
+Having seen the disunity among the Indian kings, they started Delhi Metro Traindefeating them one by one, and soon controlled the power of India.
+Soon after the British EastIndia company started ruling over India, they exploited the Indians so much that a famous revolt in 1857 took place against them, often called the first war of Indian independence under the leadership of Rani Lakshmi bai (Jhansi), the Mughal ruler Bahadur Shah Zafar (Delhi), Tatya Tope(Maharashtra) and Veer Kunwar Singh (Bihar).
 But despite the bravery of these leaders, the revolt failed again owing to the lack of proper coordination among the revolutionaries.
-However, the rule of east India company ended and the power went into the hands of British monarchy.
+However, the rule of east India company ended, and the power went into the hands of the British monarchy.

-India, which was declared free from the British regime on 15th August, 1947, was left as a poor or rather an under developed region by the British, and it was a huge task left before the Indian leaders to bring back the glorious days of the land.
-A new constitution was drafted and India was declared a republic on 26th January, 1950.
-The five years plan were introduced in 1951 to improve the economic and social condition of India.
-But the task was tough to improve a backward nation to adeveloped one, and it took the nation almost half a century to find its feet.
-A peace loving nation, India today is recognised throughout the world as one of the leading nations in the fields of economy, science and technology, education and health.
-India's policy of self-reliance has been an inspiration for many, and in the age of globalisation today, India and its people are leaving their mark everywhere, all around the world.
+India, which was declared free from the British regime on 15th August 1947, was left as a poor or rather an underdeveloped region by the British, and it was a huge task left before the Indian leaders to bring back the glorious days of the land.
+A new constitution was drafted, and India was declared a republic on 26th January 1950.
+The five years plan was introduced in 1951 to improve the economic and social condition of India.
+But the task was tough to improve a backward nation to a developed one, and it took the nation almost half a century to find its feet.
+A peace-loving nation, India today is recognized throughout the world as one of the leading nations in the fields of economy, science and technology, education, and health.
+India's policy of self-reliance has been an inspiration for many, and in the age of globalization today, India and its people are leaving their mark everywhere, all around the world.